It's a perennial Thanksgiving question: Can I take my pumpkin pie with me on the plane?

 To help Thanksgiving travelers navigate whether grandma’s pecan pie can be taken on the plane, check out the free My TSA app which lists what is allowed, what will get inspected and what is prohibited.

 Also expect your Thanksgiving flight to be packed.
-AAA estimates nearly 3.14 million Americans will take to the sky for Thanksgiving.
+AAA estimates nearly 43.4 million Americans to will travel for Thanksgiving this year.
 Which may leave your next challenge of traveling during the holiday: sitting with family.
 It may be a good time to make sure your turkey is up to snuff because you may just need it to bribe your neighbor to switch seats.